 - Overly sophisticated "related content" modules that require unrealistically complex tagging and system intelligence

 - Ambitious content re-use visions requiring highly granular information models that become unsustainable over time

 - Devilishly complex navigation structures to support myriad potential user journey variants

 - Modifications to mobile and social experiences that require additional fields in the authoring environment

 - And so on...

-It's hard for any web or marketing manager to say no to this stuff at first.
+It's hard for any digital engagement manager to say no to this stuff at first.
 The wireframes will entice.
 The new features will look delicious in Photoshop.
 The HTML prototypes will likely test well.
-But then what?

 A Reality Checklist for Agency Deliverables

 I'd like to see UX consultancies include a special appendix when they deliver any spiffy new user experience plan.
-The appendix would contain a kind of "reality checklist" that itemizes the true cost and impact of each proposed visitor journey:
+The appendix would contain a kind of "reality checklist" that itemizes the true level of effort and long-term impact for each proposed visitor journey: